Welcome to Soo Film Festival 2022!

-This year we'll be in downtown Sault Ste.
-Marie, Michigan September 15-19, at the historic Soo Theatre and Bayliss Public Library, a Superior District Library.
-Due to the ongoing health crisis festival dates and venues are subject to change.
+Screenings will be in downtown Sault Ste.
+Marie, Michigan September 14-18, at the historic Soo Theatre and Bayliss Public Library, a Superior District Library.
+We will be monitoring ongoing health conditions and as such festival dates and venues are subject to change.

 Show us your movie!

 Audience Awards: Best in Category laurels (depending on submissions)

 IMPORTANT DATES (2022)